-Probably one of the most frequently-asked questions in the telecommunication market are which cable performs better and why is it.
-Such questions are likely to cause much confusion, becoming a commonplace for those staff who work on cabling installation projects.
+Probably one of the most frequently asked questions in the telecommunication market is which cable performs better and why is it.
+Such questions are likely to cause much confusion, becoming commonplace for those staff who work on cabling installation projects.
 Some cabling installers even argue against each other and keep their own instances on the better cable that they think is suitable for networking use.
 The case is also true when it comes to the selection of Cat6 and Cat6a.
 Some prefer to the Cat6, while some choose the Cat6a.
-In this article, comparison will be made on these two kinds, with the aim to help you better understand the differences between them.
+In this article, a comparison will be made on these two kinds, with the aim to help you better understand the differences between them.

 Firstly, Cat6 and Cat6a have their own identifiers printed on the cable jacket itself, so this provides a quick way to tell them apart.
 Secondly, Cat6a is thicker and bulkier than Cat6 just looking from outside.
 Thirdly, in terms of wiring structure, Cat6 is made of tightly twisted pairs of copper wires with extra insulation to reduce crosstalk, while Cat6a takes things even further by additionally twisting each pair around a flexible central plastic support.

 Crosstalk happens when a signal from one channel or circuit interferes with another channel or circuit’s signal.
-Cat6a has a lower-level crosstalk than Cat6a.
+Cat6a has lower-level crosstalk than Cat6a.
 Such reduction owes to alien crosstalk (AXT), which refers to the cables interfering with the signals of other cables in close proximity.
-This AXT pehnomenon is significant in Cat6 which is exposed to high frequencies, but quite low in Cat6a.
+This AXT phenomenon is significant in Cat6 which is exposed to high frequencies but quite low in Cat6a.

 Due to the new central column support and ubiquitous shielding, Cat6a is much heavier and bulkier than the Cat6 just as what has been mentioned above.
 Cat6a takes more room, so that cable trays will not hold nearly as many Cat6a cables as they can for Cat6 cables.